 There are many benefits of having a COO in your company.
 The COO Role has broad business execution and business administration responsibilities.
 Here are just a few:

-A COO can help develop and implement an operations strategy for growth looking broader than a particular initiative to both the long-term strategy as well as current state of the company.
+- A COO can help develop and implement an operations strategy for growth looking broader than a particular initiative to both the long-term strategy as well as the current state of the company.